MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 ## Configuring advanced labeling settings

-As explained during the [planning phase](#planning-your-migration), some advanced labeling settings are not migrated automatically, and must be re-configured for the unified labeling platform.
+As explained during the [planning phase](#planning-your-migration), some advanced labeling settings are not migrated automatically, and must be reconfigured for the unified labeling platform.

 For more information, see: